dinfekted/sourcegraph-sublime/README.md

 ### Search anything on Sourcegraph (palette)

-Open the palette (ctrl-shift-P or cmd-shift-P) and select _Sourcegraph: Search from selection_, and then type a [Sourcegraph search query](https://sourcegraph.com/help/users/search).
+Open the palette (ctrl-shift-P or cmd-shift-P) and select _Sourcegraph: Search from input_, and then type a [Sourcegraph search query](https://sourcegraph.com/help/users/search).
 The search results will open in a new tab in your most recently browser window.